mroley1/Online-Grimoire/adding_tokens.md

         "name": "Token Name",
         // Copy the text from the BOTC wiki
         "ability": "Your team wins.
 Everyone goes home and praises the developers",
-        // GOOD, EVIL, or BOTH.
-        "alignment": "GOOD",
          // townsfolk, outsider, minion, demon, traveler, or fabled.
         "class": "townsfolk",
-        "tokens": [
+        "reminders": [
             // The phrase that should appear on each reminder.
             // Do not put duplicates.
             "No Ability"
         ],
         // What the ST should do on the first night with this character.
-        "first_night_desc": "The role points at a player.
+        "firstNightReminder": "The role points at a player.
 Something Bad Happens.",
         // What the ST should do on other nights with this character.
-        "other_night_desc": "",
+        "otherNightReminder": "",
         // If the character affects setup, it does so here.
         "change_makeup": [
             // Each entry is an object with one elemnet.
 For some reason.